 We’ve all been there.
 We’ve worked with a student on their social communication skills for lengthy periods and we have not seen improvements.
 Why?
 There are lots of reasons that your student/client might not be improving.
 Here are six ways to get more out of your social skills interventions.

-1. Distinguish between skill acquisition and performance deficits.
-(Elliott & Gresham, 1991).
-Acquisition deficits refer to the absence of knowledge these students need to be taught the skills!
+1. Does your student need to be taught the skill or do they know the skill but need more practice?
 Performance deficits are when a student has the knowledge but for some reason, doesn’t perform the skill.
 If the student has a performance deficit and you are only providing the knowledge piece, he/she may not improve until role-modeling, group work and/or feedback are included in their therapy sessions.